IBM/datastage-standalone-workshop/workshop/lab-mainframe/README.md

 # Lab: Transform EBCIDIC data to CSV with COBOL Copybook

-You can use the REST protocols to incorporate IBM DataStage Flow Designer features in your custom application.
-You use the REST protocol to perform actions such as compiling jobs, running jobs, and getting job status.

-The following REST calls are supported:

-* XML
-* JSON

-> For more info check out the [REST API](https://www.ibm.com/support/knowledgecenter/SSZJPZ_11.7.0/com.ibm.swg.im.iis.ds.fd.doc/topics/rest_api.html) documentation.

-In this lab we'll learn how to call a JSON endpoint and pipe those results to a file using DataStage.
+IBM DataStage Flow Designer allows you to read data from a mainframe.
+More specifically, you can specify inputs in your DataStage job to be in EBCIDIC format and to import COBOL copybooks as table definitions.

+To keep things simple in this lab we're going to speak generally about mainframes and COBOL.
+Files from a mainframe are usually saved as binary files and sFTPed to some server where DataStage can access them.
+The binary files alone are not enough for DataStage to read the contents.
+A COBOL playbook is required to translate the data from binary to ascii.
+Both files are available here: <https://github.com/IBM/datastage-standalone-workshop/tree/master/data/mainframe>.

 This lab consists of the following steps: